AminIdr/goDB/README.md

 ## Recovery Mechanism

-In the event of a system crash or unexpected termination, goDB employs a robust recovery mechanism to ensure data consistency and integrity.
+In the event of a system crash or unexpected termination, goDB employs a recovery mechanism to ensure data consistency and integrity.

 ### Recovery during Memtable Flushing

 When the system crashes during the process of flushing the memtable to an SST file, the Write-Ahead Logging (WAL) file remains intact.
 Upon restarting the program, the first check involves examining the existence of the WAL file.
 If present, it indicates a previous crash.
 The recovery process involves reading entries from the WAL and populating the memtable.
 Once the flushing operation is successfully completed, the WAL file is automatically deleted.

 ### Recovery during Compaction